Scaling and Load-Balancing Equi-Joins: Evaluation Results

 \FrameworkName{} and \MultistageJoinFullName{} scale almost linearly with the increased skewness, since they are able to distribute the load on the executors fairly evenly.
 Their basic counterparts still scaled almost linearly but were slower, due to the bottleneck of building the initial index and splitting the hot keys in the first iteration.
-From \Inequality~\ref{ineq:num_iterations}, their runtimes are expected to increase with $\ell_{max}$, the frequency of the hottest key, which is impacted by Zipf-$\alpha$.
-Meanwhile, Full-SkewJoin and Hash-Join perform relatively well for weakly skewed joins until both the joined relations become mildly skewed (at a Zipf-$\alpha$ of $0.6$ and $0.4$ in \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize100_VaryingAlpha} and \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize1000_VaryingAlpha}, respectively).
+From \Relation~\ref{ineq:num_iterations}, their runtimes are expected to increase with $\ell_{max}$, the frequency of the hottest key, which is impacted by Zipf-$\alpha$.
+ExpVar-Join scales as well as \FrameworkName{} and \MultistageJoinFullName{} and sometimes executes faster for all but the skewed relations.
+The bottleneck of ExpVar-Join is the high memory requirements discussed in \Section~\ref{sec:amjoin_comparison}.}Full-SkewJoin and Hash-Join perform relatively well for weakly skewed joins until both the joined relations become mildly skewed (at a Zipf-$\alpha$ of $0.6$ and $0.4$ in \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize100_VaryingAlpha} and \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize1000_VaryingAlpha}, respectively).
 For moderately skewed data, both algorithms failed to produce the results within the deadline, albeit for different reasons.
 Full-SkewJoin could not load the hot keys and all their records in the memory of all the executors, while the executors of Hash-Join were bottlenecked by the join results of the hottest keys.

 The Hash-Join executes faster than the adaptive algorithms (\FrameworkName{} and Full-SkewJoin) for the majority of the weakly skewed range (Zipf-$\alpha$ $[0.0, 0.6]$ and $[0.0, 0.3]$ ranges in \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize100_VaryingAlpha} and \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize1000_VaryingAlpha}, respectively), since the adaptive algorithms are slowed down by computing the hot keys.
 However, the adaptive algorithms utilizing the Broadcast-Join to join the keys that are hot in only one of the joined relations pays off for more skewed data.
 For larger Zipf-$\alpha$ (Zipf-$\alpha$ of $0.65$ and $0.45$ in \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize100_VaryingAlpha} and \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize1000_VaryingAlpha}, respectively), Full-SkewJoin executed clearly faster than Hash-Join, and \FrameworkName{} executed significantly faster than both.